 This Greenwood-based organization runs a reuse store with an eclectic collection of supplies, a maker space and a variety of classes for kids and adults, including sewing, art and woodworking.8408 Greenwood Ave N

 This Central District-based group offers a wide selection of pay-what-you-can classes for youth aged 10-15.
 The mission, to challenge adolescents to "build skills, creative thinking, self-awareness, and social awareness through hands-on projects with professionals in creative fields."
-These include, art, woodworking, bicycle mechanics, cooking and a variety of other creative endeavors.2300 E Cherry St
+These include, art, woodworking, bicycle mechanics, cooking and a variety of other creative endeavors.
+They just opened a new location in Lake City.2300 E Cherry St

 From noon-3 p.m. last Saturday of each month, MOHAI hosts an all-ages drop-in workshop, led by someone from the community.
-Projects on the schedule for 2018 include fantasy LED balls, shadow puppets, pinhole cameras and beginning soldering.860 Terry Ave N
+Some past projects: fantasy LED balls, shadow puppets, pinhole cameras and beginning soldering.860 Terry Ave N

 Free with museum admission

-This SODO museum offers a variety of workshops for kids and adults interested in exploring computers and electronics.
+This SODO museum offers a variety of camps and workshops for kids and adults interested in exploring computers and electronics.
 Topics include soldering and hardware.
-(Register here).
-In summer 2018 there are Drop-In lab sessions from 2 to 4 p.m. every Friday afternoon, where interested museum-goers who have paid admission get to meet engineers, tinker and explore.

 2245 First Ave S

 This work area within Bellevue Library has open hours a few times a week, runs workshops and has reservable hours.
-Tools on hand include a 3D printer and a laser cutter.
+Tools on hand include a 3D printer, laser cutter, sewing machines, Arduino, Snap Circuits, Mindstorm, Ozobots, cameras, sound recording gear and ukeleles.
 More information here.1111 110th Ave NE

 This South Lake Union maker space, which has equipment, space, and courses, offers memberships and day passes for youth aged 11 to 17.
 Take note their insurance requires all kids under 16 be accompanied by an adult.Corner of Mercer and Dexter